rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Sets the Code 128 security level and accepts a value between 0 and 3 inclusive.
-0: This setting allows the scanner to operate in its most aggressive state, while providing sufficient security in decoding most &lsquo;in-spec&rsquo; barcodes.
+Sets the Code 128 security level and accepts a value between 0 and 3 inclusive.
+0: This setting allows the scanner to operate in its most aggressive state, while providing sufficient security in decoding most 'in-spec' barcodes.
 1: This setting eliminates most mis-decodes.
 2: Select this option if security level 1 fails to eliminate mis-decodes.
 3: Select this option if security level 1 and 2 fail to eliminate mis-decodes.
-Be advised that selecting level 3 is an extreme measure against mis-decoding and will significantly impair the decoding ability of the scanner.</p>
+Be advised that selecting level 3 is an extreme measure against mis-decoding and will significantly impair the decoding ability of the scanner.
 ####Access